Landmark Cinemas: History

 Landmark Cinemas is the umbrella name originally covering the holdings of Towne Cinemas, Rokemay Cinemas, and occasionally May Theatres.
 It was adopted in 1974 after the purchase of Rothstein Theatres, which was the first big expansion for the company, adding about 15 locations (some closed immediately or sold and were never operated by Landmark).

-Another expansion took place in 1984, when it purchased most of the Alberta and British Columbia assets of Canadian Odeon Theatres as part of that chain's merger into Cineplex Odeon Corporation, now Cineplex Entertainment.
+Another expansion took place in 1984, when it purchased most of the Alberta and British Columbia assets of Canadian Odeon Theatres as a part of that chain's merger into Cineplex Odeon Corporation, which is now known as Cineplex Entertainment.

 In late 2013, Landmark Cinemas announced the purchase of 23 theatres in Ontario and Western Canada from Empire Theatres.
 It later added the Kanata and Whitby locations that were to be sold to Cineplex Entertainment, plus Ottawa's World Exchange Plaza.
 This transaction made Landmark the second-largest cinema chain in Canada with 54 locations and 359 screens.
 The sale also included five IMAX screens, one in Calgary, Alberta, and four in Ontario.
 Empire promotional offers such as Reel Deal Tuesdays and University/College Student Combo were carried over by Landmark, but only some locations offer these discounts.

 Empire Theatres in Ontario and Western Canada closed on October 31, 2013, after the evening shows which also closed Empire Theatres permanently.
 The sale closed on October 31, 2013, and on November 1, 2013, the theatres reopened as Landmark Cinemas.
 Branding name changes occurred in late 2013 at the former Empire Theatres locations.
 Landmark Cinemas operated the World Exchange Plaza theatre on a management contract from November 1 to December 31, 2013, after which its lease expired.

 In September 2017, Landmark announced its sale to the Belgian exhibitor Kinepolis for $123 million, pending regulatory approval.
 On December 8, 2017, Landmark announced the completion of the sale to Kinepolis Group.